peytondmurray/minimal-mistakes/_posts/2019-02-12-multigrid-solve-odes.md

 toc: true
 ---

+# Note

+This is a work in progress.
+It's going to take a few days to write everything out and get it looking nice.
+I'll remove this note when I'm done.

 # Introduction

 About a year ago, I was working on a for-fun problem where I needed to determine the voltage from an arbitrary charge distribution along 1 dimension.
 This is the problem of solving a linear differential equation, in this case, Poisson's equation, given a driving function $$F$$: